sigmod/sqlpp/document.md

     SELECT user.name uname, message.message message
     FROM FacebookUsers user,
       (
         SELECT ELEMENT message
         FROM FacebookMessages message
         WHERE message.`author-id` = user.id
       ) AS message;

- Noet that the first alternative is one of the SQL-92 ways to express the join intent.
+ Note that the first alternative is one of the SQL-92 ways to express the join intent.

 ### <a id="Implicit_binding_variables">Implicit binding variables